MBBS Subjects

 Pathology

 Under pathology, an MBBS student learns in detail about cell injury, cell inflammation and repair, and various diseases and disorders.
-Starting from common diseases like dysentery and fungal infections, it covers serious and life-threatening conditions like AIDS, rheumatic heart disease, tumors, and herpes.
+Starting from common diseases like dysentery and fungal infections, it covers serious and life-threatening conditions like AIDS, rheumatic heart disease, tumours, and herpes.

 Pharmacology